MAP-AI-data/data/README.md

 > Garbers, Julio and Terry Gregory.
 "The Diffusion of Artificial Intelligence Across Firms: Evidence from Europe."

-The MAP-AI data underlying this study -- including firm-level indicators of AI adoption, AI ecosystem roles, and AI technology types for European firms between 2016 and 2024.

 ## File

 `ai_adoption_share_by_industry_country.parquet` (also available as `.csv`)